 The risk of transmitting or spreading SARS-CoV-2, the virus that causes COVID-19, during vacuuming is unknown.
+In order to reduce the need for cleaning, disinfection, and vacuuming, consider removing area rugs completely, if possible.
 At this time, there are no reported cases of COVID-19 associated with vacuuming.
 If vacuuming is necessary or required in a school, business, or community facility that was used by a person with suspected or confirmed COVID-19, first follow the CDC recommendations for Cleaning and Disinfection for Community Facilities that apply, which includes a wait time of 24 hours, or as long as practical.